Lane Thomas Player Props: Nationals vs. Dodgers

-Lane Thomas -- with a slugging percentage of .619 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Tony Gonsolin on the mound, on May 30 at 10:10 PM ET.
+On Wednesday, Lane Thomas (.581 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Dodgers.

 Lane Thomas Game Info & Props vs. the Dodgers